jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 artifact of the kernel manager `_launch_kernel()` method.
 * `**kw` is a set key-word arguments.

 `confirm_remote_startup()` is responsible for detecting that the remote kernel has been appropriately launched and is ready to receive requests.
 This can include gather application status from the remote resource manager but is really a function of having received the connection information from the remote kernel launcher.
-(See [Launchers](#launchers))
+(See [Kernel Launchers](#kernel-launchers))

 ```python
 @abstractmethod